ideadapt/claude-large-git-diff-changelog-processor/README.md

-# Large Git Diff Changelog Processor (Antrophic/Claude - claude-3-5-sonnet-20240620)
+# Large Git Diff Changelog Processor (Antrophic/Claude - claude-3-7-sonnet-latest)
-### Working as of Aug 20 2024
+### Working as of Feb 2025

 This project provides tools to process and summarize large git diff changelog files by interacting with the Anthropic API.
 The repository contains two Python scripts: